-This project aims to widen the existing twolane rural road into a new four-lane road, including cycleways, landscaping, shared pathways and new signalling.
+This project aims to develop the existing two-lane rural road to a new four-lane road, including cycleways, landscaping, shared pathways and new signalling.

-- \$47 million (Design of Stage 1 Bringelly Road to Seventh Avenue and Stage 2 -Seventh to Fifteenth Avenue, land acquisition and construction of Stage 1 - Bringelly Road to Seventh Avenue) - Funding for Stage 2 construction is currently being pursued
+\$71.43 million (Design of Stage 1 - Bringelly Road to Seventh Avenue and Stage 2 - Seventh to Fifteenth Avenue, land acquisition and construction of Stage 1 - Bringelly Road to Seventh Avenue).

 - All Council directorates

-- Local community and residents
+- Local Community and Residents

-- NSW Department of Planning and Environment
+- Dept of Planning and Environment

-- Transport for NSW
+- Transport NSW

-- Utility providers

-- Schools

-- Developers

-- Complete detailed design and tender documentation;
+- 1. Complete detailed design and tender documentation;

-- Obtain relevant approvals from external stakeholders;
+- 2. Obtain relevant approvals from external stakeholders;

-- 3. Land acquisition;
+- Land acquisition;

 - 4. Procurement of construction works; and

 - 5. Construction of Edmondson Avenue.

 This project aims to provide a flood detention basin with storage capacity of 48 megalitres to support the development within Edmondson Park.
-This project further includes the development of an open space recreational area, with walking paths, footbridges, viewing platforms, car park, access park, playground and a dog park providing much-needed green space and public recreational space.
+This project further includes the development of an open space recreational area, with walking paths, footbridges, viewing platforms, carpark, access park, playground and a dog park providing much-needed green space and public recreational space.

 - All Council directorates

-- Local community and residents
+- Local Community and Residents

-- NSW Department of Planning and Environment
+- Dept of Planning & Environment